makersacademy/bowling-challenge/docs/domain_model.md

 As the user interface
 So I can declare the total score
-I want to be able to find out if the game is over
+I want to be able to find out if the game is finished

 As the user interface
 So I can let the user know if they entered an invalid roll